R-Suite/R.Scheduler/README.md

 # R.Scheduler
-An experimental, easy to use plugin execution engine built on top of Quartz Enterprise Scheduler .NET.
+An experimental, easy to use job execution engine built on top of Quartz Enterprise Scheduler .NET.
 R.Scheduler is API driven.
 Actions can be performed using a simple RESTful API using JSON over HTTP.

 ## Getting Started